Potty Training Boys

 - Give your son plenty of praise: If you want to avoid giving your son candy as an incentive, you can always resort to praise and reassurance.
 This is a tried and true method.
 You want your son to feel comfortable and confident going to the potty.
 Give him plenty of your undivided attention when teaching him how to go to the potty on his own.
 Sometimes all it takes is a little bit of encouragement.
 As long as you’re consistent with this approach, your son should respond positively and look forward to learning how to go to the potty on his own.

-- Create a routine: this method should prove to be highly effective, as long as implemented correctly.
+- Create a routine: This method should prove to be highly effective, as long as implemented correctly.
 Make it a habit to set aside time regularly so that you can put your son on the toilet to use the bathroom.
 You can start by having him go every 20 minutes at first and see how that works for the both of you.
 Sometimes simply having a routine down and making it a habit is all it takes to get your son on the right track.
 It’s important for us as parents to remember that sometimes, our children simply do not remember to go to the potty on time, and usually wait until it’s too late.
 Children are usually in a constant state of play and imagination so it’s easy for them to forget.

 Potty training boys doesn’t have to be incredibly difficult.
 Yes, it is true that sometimes potty training a boy is a bit more difficult than potty training a girl.
 Keep this in mind and know that there is nothing wrong with your son, nor is he falling behind in his development.
 Try not to rush things, and keep in mind that trying to get a head start by training him sooner, does not guarantee that he will be trained any faster than his peers or other siblings.
-Patience and consistency are what will help you the most during this time, as well as the cooperation and will of your son.
-Remember to follow these simple steps when you’re ready to begin the process of potty training your child and you’ll have it down in no time.
+Patience, consistency, and encouragement are what will help you the most during this time, as well as the cooperation and will of your son.
+Remember to follow these simple steps when you’re ready to begin the process of potty training your child and you’ll have it down to a science in no time.